Collagen Peptides with Amino Acids: A Powerful Combination for Health and Wellness

 Safety and Efficacy

-Collagen peptides are generally well-tolerated across trials and reviews, with joint and skin outcomes most consistently reported; efficacy varies by dose, timing, training, age and endpoint (Khatri et al., 2021; Martínez-Puig et al., 2023).
-As always, coordinate with a clinician if you have medical conditions or take medications.
+Collagen peptides are generally well tolerated across trials and reviews; efficacy varies by dose, timing, training, age and endpoint (Khatri et al., 2021; Martínez-Puig et al., 2023).
+Coordinate with a clinician if you have medical conditions or take medications.

 Make It Simple